rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 * Did the process write files?
 * Did it connect externally?
 * Did it spawn additional processes?
-* Is the behavior known for this user or device?
+* Is the behaviour known for this user or device?
-* Did similar behavior occur elsewhere?
+* Did similar behaviour occur elsewhere?

 The value is not only in the alert.
 The value is in the investigation path the alert creates.